Odessa Rae

-Odessa Rae is a Canadian producer and actor.
-Most known for producing the documentary Navalny (2022), directed by Daniel Roher, which won the Best Documentary Feature at the 95th Academy Awards and Best Documentary at the 76th British Academy Film Awards.
+Odessa Rae is a Canadian producer and actor, best known for producing the documentary Navalny (2022), directed by Daniel Roher, which won the Best Documentary Feature at the 95th Academy Awards and Best Documentary at the 76th British Academy Film Awards.

 She was key in the formation of Ivanhoe Pictures, which produced Crazy Rich Asians.
 Her 2025 produced film, The Voice of Hind Rajab, directed by Kaouther Ben Hania, premiered in the main competition of the 82nd Venice International Film Festival.

 Early life

 Rae's early life was spent between North America, Asia and India.
-She studied International Relations at University of Toronto, is fluent in Japanese and conversationally fluent in several other languages.
+She studied international relations at the University of Toronto, is fluent in Japanese and conversationally fluent in several other languages.